Overview for Basque Pyrenees to San Sebastian

 On this walking holiday, you will be staying in family-run guesthouses, pensions and small hotels.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-Breakfast is included on 6 days.
-You can also pre-book a meals pack which includes one packed lunch and four dinner meals (three of them including wine).
+Breakfast is included on 6 days (no breakfast in San Sebastian).
+You can also pre-book a meals pack which includes four dinner meals (three of them including wine).
 When no restaurant location is available on route lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.

 Travel for Basque Pyrenees to San SebastianGo to top of page